Pelvic floor care: why it’s important

 Tips for pelvic floor care

 Remembering to do the exercises can be tricky.
 Try doing them whenever you have a shower, wash your hands or brush your teeth.
+You can do the exercises sitting, standing or lying down.

 Squeeze your pelvic floor muscles and hold them before you cough, sneeze, squat or lift anything.
 This prepares and protects your pelvic floor.